cagrisungur/hotdeals-bot/readme.md

 knex migrate:latest
 ```

-There are two commands avaible for cli.
+There are two commands available for cli.

 ##### Headless mode
 This will run chromium with headless mode.